Signed in as:

-I am currently doing my doctorate in Sociology with a specialization in Political Economy at Carleton University.
+My doctoral degree is in Sociology, with a specialization in Political Economy.
 My broad research interests are tied to Youth Cultures; Social Citizenship; Neoliberalism/Gentrification; Race and Ethnicity; Anti-Colonialism; and Masculinity.

 Founded in November 2018, the Afro-Caribbean Mentorship Program (ACMP) is an initiative dedicated to supporting the success of African, Caribbean, Black (ACB) and other racialized Carleton University undergraduate and graduate students on campus while encouraging them to be confident members in our Ottawa community.